MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 			- up to 1000 records per second for writes
 			- data write rate up to 1 MB per second (including partition keys)
 		- data capacity of stream is a function of the number of shards -> sum of the shards' capacity
+		- cannot upload data directly to Redshift (need additional applications; or use Kinesis Firehose instead)
+	- **Kinesis Video Stream**
 	- **Kinesis Firehose**
 		- no data persistence: need to process data immediately
+		- easiest way to load streaming data into data stores and analytics tools
+		- can use Amazon Kinesis Data Firehose in conjunction with Amazon Kinesis Data Streams if you need to implement real-time processing of streaming big data
 		- optional: Lambda function to analyze on the fly
 	- **Kinesis Analytics**
 		- works with both Streams and Firehose